A no-nonsense guide for product teams. Read time is 6m.

 The good thing about Job stories is they are verbose and rich.
 That’s also the problem with them when it comes to agile development.

 The most successful teams translate Job Stories into user stories and integrate them into their existing scrum / agile practice.

 As with any approach take the best bits and integrate them into your existing processes.
 JTBD can help with alignment but isn’t in itself a fully baked solution to create perfect products.

-I offer a one-day Getting to Grips with JTBD workshop to help your organisation understand what parts of JTBD can work for you and how to use it to get alignment across your organisation.
+I offer a one-day JTBD workshop to help your organisation understand what parts of JTBD can work for you and how to use it to get alignment across your organisation.
 I share experience of using JTBD with banks, travel companies and more.